 Step Six – Test the sensor

 To check if the cleaning has solved the dirty or clogged sensor, you need to start your car and look if the check engine light is on or off.
 Furthermore, you can check for any improvement in engine and acceleration.
 Once your check engine light is off, it means you have cleaned the mass air flow sensor successfully.
-Now you can teach others how to clean mass air flow sensor Chevy Silverado.

 When to clean mass air flow sensor in Chevy Silverado?